 Written by Henry Mancini with lyrics by Johnny Mercer, the first time Moon River graced the ears of the masses came by way of Audrey Hepburn, who performed the song herself in the film Breakfast at Tiffany’s.

 Frank Ocean released a version as a standalone single in 2018, stopping the press for the sheer emotional force he managed to pack into the runtime.

 20. Lady Marmalade – Christina Aguilera, P!nk, Lil’ Kim, Mýa

-A record destined to smash charts, the 2001 version of Lady Marmalade grabbed four of the world’s biggest popstars and combined their powers for a cover that went down in history.
-The fact that it came as part of an award-winning film soundtrack only helped its mass appeal.
+A record destined to smash charts, the 2001 version of Lady Marmalade grabbed four of the world’s biggest pop stars and combined their powers for a cover that went down in history.
+It was recorded for Moulin Rouge! – the award-winning Baz Lurhmann film that was released in 2001.

 Lady Marmalade has been through a number of popular iterations – by Labelle in 1974 and by All Saints in 1998 – yet nobody has touched it since Christina and the girls took it on and smashed it.
 It’s a tough version to beat.